cmusatyalab/openface/README.md

 ---

+### Please use responsibly!

+We do not support the use of this project in applications that violate privacy and security.
+We are using this to help cognitively impaired users to sense and understand the world around them.

+---

+# Overview

-The following example shows the workflow for a single input image of Sylvestor Stallone from the publicly available [LFW dataset](http://vis-www.cs.umass.edu/lfw/person/Sylvester_Stallone.html).
+The following overview shows the workflow for a single input image of Sylvestor Stallone from the publicly available [LFW dataset](http://vis-www.cs.umass.edu/lfw/person/Sylvester_Stallone.html).